High school in the United States: Curriculum

 A high school curriculum is defined in terms of Carnegie Units, which approximate to 120 class contact hours within a year.
 This is one hour a day, five days a week for twenty-four weeks.
 Students who satisfactorily complete a unit are awarded a credit.
 No two schools will be the same, and no two students will have the same classes.
 There are some general principles, however.
 Students can also be on different programs within the same school with Advanced/Honors, CP (College Preparatory), AP (Advanced Placement), and IB (International Baccalaureate) classes.

 Students typically do four years of study, with eight core subjects and electives, both of which vary by school.
-Passing a course earns credit and students must earn at least 30 credits to graduate, among other requirements.
+Passing a course earns credit.
+Among other requirements, students must earn a certain number of credits to graduate, the number of which varies by state.
 Study halls are sometimes offered, which don't contribute to GPA or number of credits earned.

 Grading

 Primarily, evaluations can be expressed as a percentage score or a letter grade.
-For percentage scores, the typical practice is to start at 100% and deduct points for deficiences.
+For percentage scores, the typical practice is to start at 100% and deduct points for deficiencies.

 The relationship between percentage scores and letter grades depends on the method of grading.
 In the absence of national grading standards, some high schools use norm-referenced grading (commonly called "grading on a curve") which allocates grades across the distribution of scores based on a predetermined formula.
 Most high schools, though, use criterion-referenced grading which corresponds percentages to letter grades according to a fixed scale:

 For each course, the student's assignment scores or grades across the term are averaged according to weights established by the teacher.
 This produces the course grade.
 A report card lists all of the student's course grades for the term, translates these to grade point equivalents, and calculates a Grade Point Average (GPA) weighted by the number of credits earned for each class.
 A transcript lists the course grades received during the student's entire tenure at the school and compiles them into a cumulative GPA.